Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Sam Manolakas about 3 years ago
+Sam Manolakas almost 4 years ago

 For commercial use electric burners and an all electric kitchen are not a practical nor a desirable option for a commercial or restaurant kitchen.
 The response time and transfer of heat from the burner to the pan or pot is horribly slow and not efficient resulting in an overall waste of energy.
 The overall cost of operating electrical kitchen equipment is more expensive than gas, and the equipment doesn't have the longevity of natural gas equipment.
 This requirement will be a deterrent for restaurants and other commercial kitchens to want to open a business in Sacramento.